oVirt/ovirt-site/source/howto/create-a-windows-2003-virtual-machine.html.md

 4. **UNCHECK Search removable media or else it will install the Windows 8 drivers and error**

-5. Check "Include this location in the search", Browse to "X:\\WXP\\X86" and then click Next
+5. Check "Include this location in the search", Browse to "X:\\Wnet\\X86" (for 32-bit) or "X:\\Wnet\\AMD64" (for 64-bit) and then click Next

 6. If prompted, choose "Continue Anyway"

       Note: There may be two "SCSI Controllers" which need drivers.
-There are drivers for one "Red Hat SCSI Controller", but there are no XP drivers for "Red Hat SCSI Pass-through"If the drivers do not install on one, try the other SCSI Controller if a second exists.
+There are drivers for one "Red Hat SCSI Controller", but there are no 2003 drivers for "Red Hat SCSI Pass-through"If the drivers do not install on one, try the other SCSI Controller if a second exists.

 #### Graphics